Cody-Bromage/Cody-Bromage/README.md

 Hobbies: As said above im avid programmer and a huge gamer.
 I enjoy spending the majority of my free time either playing games or programming, in some cases both!

-My interests: As expected im hugely into computers and how they work, however outside of computers, I find history very interesting and love to learn about it!
+My interests: As expected im hugely into computers and how they work, however outside of computers, While computers and technology are my primary interests, I have a deep fascination with history as well.
+I enjoy learning about different historical periods, cultures, and events.
+From ancient civilizations to modern history,

 ---